 The Dartmouth General has earned its long-standing reputation of having a collaborative and innovative team and the tools and technology funded by the Foundation’s campaign will only allow us to do more.

 A task force of committed volunteers, run by our campaign cabinet co-chairs, John Fitzpatrick Q.C. and Dr. Carla Pittman, are canvassing local businesses, organizations, families and individuals to achieve our goal.
-We are proud to say we are almost at the finish line and have raised $12.75 million to date.
+We are proud to say that we have now reached our goal!

 Fred Smithers, O.C., MBE, Honourary Campaign Chair